-Name, Address 1 , is detected in its ent ,g.
-Year of Birth, Position(s) Held with Fund and Length of Service as a Putnam Fund Trustee 2 Principal Occupation(s) During Past 5 Years Number of Funds in the Putnam Funds Complex Overseen by Trustee 3 Other Directorships Held by Trustee Liaquat Ahamed (Born 1952), Trustee since 2012 Author; won Pulitzer Prize for Lords of Finance: The Bankers Who Broke the World.
-105 Chair of the Sun Valley Writers Conference, a literary not-for-profit organization; and a Trustee of the Journal of Philosophy.
-Barbara M. Baumann (Born 1955), Trustee since 2010, Vice Chair since 2022 President of Cross Creek Energy Corporation, a strategic consultant to domestic energy firms and direct investor in energy projects.
+Name, Address , Year of Birth, Position(s) Held with Fund and Length of Service as a Putnam Fund Trustee Principal Occupation(s) During Past 5 Years Number of Funds in the Putnam Funds Complex Overseen by Trustee Other Directorships Held by Trustee Barbara M. Baumann (Born 1955), Trustee since 2010, Vice Chair since 2022 President of Cross Creek Energy Corporation, a strategic consultant to domestic energy firms and direct investor in energy projects.
 105 Director of Devon Energy Corporation, a publicly traded independent natural gas and oil exploration and production company; Director of National Fuel Gas Company, a publicly traded energy company that engages in the production, gathering, transportation, distribution and marketing of natural gas; Senior Advisor to the energy private equity firm First Reserve; member of the Finance Committee of the Children's Hospital of Colorado; member of the Investment Committee of the Board of The Denver Foundation; and previously a Director of publicly traded companies Buckeye Partners LP, UNS Energy Corporation, CVR Energy Company, and SM Energy Corporation.
 Katinka Domotorffy (Born 1975), Trustee since 2012 Voting member of the Investment Committees of the Anne Ray Foundation and Margaret A. Cargill Foundation, part of the Margaret A. Cargill Philanthropies.
 105 Director of the Great Lakes Science Center and of College Now Greater Cleveland.
 Catharine Bond Hill (Born 1954), Trustee since 2017 Managing Director of Ithaka S+R, a not-for-profit service that helps the academic community navigate economic and technological change.
 From 2006 to 2016, Dr. Hill served as the 10th president of Vassar College.
 105 Director of Yale-NUS College; and Trustee of Yale University.